dREG Gateway

 1 Count Matrices

 Two count matrices represent a bulk gene expression and a single-cell reference (scRNA or GEP).
 Both are coded with genes (rows) by samples (columns).
 The columns indicate the bulk individuals in a bulk matrix and the single cells in a single cell reference respectively.
 We demonstrate the data format in an R terminal as shown in Figure 1.
 It will help users understand the data format of a bulk matrix (matBulk) and a reference matrix (matRef).
-These two matrices can take RDS, TSV, XLS, and h5ad formats.
+These two matrices can provide hyperlinks to the example input format here.
 In addition, the users should know:

-(1) The bulk matrix and the reference matrix should use the same gene annotation.
+(1) The bulk matrix and the reference matrix should use the same version of gene annotation.

-(3) In the reference matrix, at least 50 cells are required for each cell type.
+(3) In the reference matrix, it is recommended to use at least 50 cells for each cell state.

 Data format of input variables